sci-dev-git/libautomusic/README.md

 # Third-party libraries

-libautomusic requires the following libraries to be installed (if all the corresponding fetures are enabled):
+libautomusic requires the following libraries to be installed (if all the corresponding features are enabled):

 * yaml-cpp (at least 0.6.2)